 Remember that within hours of a storm-path announcement, supplies at local hardware stores, grocery stores, and home centers will dwindle quickly.
 Prepare ahead to meet your basic needs.
 Make a complete list of supplies to gather before a storm threatens and store them for use before and after the storm.

 A standby generator or portable generator can provide electrical power during an outage.
-Standby generators can operate for weeks with just basic maintenance as long as natural gas supplies are present, or the LP tank is full.
+Standby generators can operate for weeks with just maintenance as long as natural gas supplies are present, or the LP tank is full.
 Portable generators also need regular maintenance and a steady supply of gasoline but are often lifesavers when the power goes out.
-Preparing ahead for a portable generator means storing gasoline and having a reliable and safe connection to your home that doesn’t rely on homemade power cords or numerous extension cords.
+Preparing ahead for a portable generator means storing gasoline or propane and having a safe connection to your home that doesn’t rely on homemade power cords or numerous extension cords.

 Store enough water for at least one gallon per day for each person in containers that are accessible and easy to manage.
 Stock enough canned foods and meats for everyone.
 A minimum one-week supply of food and water is recommended.
 A month is much better and you won’t worry about rationing it.